makersacademy/bowling-challenge/README.md

 As a player,
 So that I can stick to the rules of the game,
 I want to be able to play a maximum of 10 frames per game.

+As a player,
+So that I can stick to the rules of the game,
+I want to be able to take down no more than the pins left for the second roll.

+As a player,
+So that I can stick to the rules of the game,
+I want to see a cross if I get a strike.
 ```